 One Word Photo Challenge: Cloudy

 Buying and selling your residence is stressful.
 But this new “home” was a long time dream come true.
-But throw in a car accident in the mix.
+Then throw in an auto in the mix.
 The clouds separate and reveal the clear blue sky, and that’s where we are now!

 We live full time on the road.
-This picture was taken as we pulled out of the seller’s homestead.
+This picture was taken as we pulled out of the seller’s homestead in our NEW HOME.
 And wouldn’t you know, it was the beautiful clouds that inspired me to take the picture!
-I did jump out of our car to take the pic with my iPhone.
+I jumped out of our car to take the pic with my iPhone.

 Motion Photo Challenge: Love